F. H. Faulding & Co: History

 Francis Hardey Faulding arrived in Sydney on the Nabob in February 1842, in the midst of an economic slump.
 He travelled on the brig Dorset to Adelaide in May, where he weathered the slump, and opened a pharmacy at 5 Rundle Street on 9 May 1845.
-Around this time he had an assistant, Joseph Bosisto, who in 1851 left for Melbourne, where he famously explored the commercial value of eucalyptus oils as an antiseptic, and was in 1874 elected MLA for Richmond.
+Around this time he had an assistant, Joseph Bosisto, who left for Melbourne in 1851, where he famously explored the commercial value of eucalyptus oils as an antiseptic, and was elected MLA for Richmond in 1874.

 The pharmacy flourished, so he purchased a warehouse in Clarence Place in the city and transferred the manufacturing and wholesale arms of the business there.

 In 1861 he entered into partnership with Luther Scammell (1826–1910).
-Scammell, also a Yorkshireman, had received medical training at Guy's Hospital and arrived in Adelaide in 1849 to practice in the Burra mines, then subsequently set up business in Port Adelaide.
+Scammell, also a Yorkshireman, received medical training at Guy's Hospital and arrived in Adelaide in 1849 to practice in the Burra mines, then subsequently set up business in Port Adelaide.